ndabas/toc/README.md

 ## Usage

 Include jQuery (>= 1.6) and jquery.toc.js on your page.
 The plugin can then be used either via HTML5 data attributes, or via the programmatic API.
+See below for the available options.

 ### Via data attributes